danidudabare/Smart-MediBox/README.md

 4. **Monitor Light Intensity**: Observe real-time light intensity changes and the side with the highest light intensity on the right-hand panel.
 5. **Track Light Intensity Variation**: Monitor the light intensity trend over the last hour with the provided chart.

-## Conclusion

-This system effectively automates the position control of a shaded window based on environmental light conditions, with the flexibility of user input to modify the behavior in real-time.

-## Future Improvements

-- Additional configuration options for different environments or window sizes.
-- Integration with other smart home systems for more automated responses.
-- Improved visualization of sensor data over longer periods of time.

 ## How to Use

 1. **Wi-Fi Setup**: Modify the Wi-Fi SSID and password in the `setupWifi()` function if needed.